PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

        delay (maybe 30 seconds?) before anything happens.
 That is the timeout before the networking finally gives up and decides that no network is available.

+  nxwm
+  ----
+    This is a special configuration setup for the NxWM window manager UnitTest.
+The NxWM window manager can be found here:

+      trunk/NxWidgets/nxwm

+    The NxWM unit test can be found at:

+      trunk/NxWidgets/UnitTests/nxwm

+    NOTE:  JP6 selects between the touchscreen interrupt and the MII interrupt.
+It should be positioned 1-2 to enable the touchscreen interrupt.

+    Documentation for installing the NxWM unit test can be found here:

+      trunk/NxWidgets/UnitTests/README.txt

+    Here is the quick summary of the build steps:

+    1. Intall the nxwm configuration

+       $ cd ~/nuttx/trunk/nuttx/tools
+       $ ./configure.sh shenzhou/nxwm

+    2. Make the build context (only)

+       $ cd ..
+       $ . ./setenv.sh
+       $ make context
+       ...

+    3. Install the nxwm unit test

+       $ cd ~/nuttx/trunk/NxWidgets
+       $ tools/install.sh ~/nuttx/trunk/apps nxwm
+       Creating symbolic link
+        - To ~/nuttx/trunk/NxWidgets/UnitTests/nxwm
+        - At ~/nuttx/trunk/apps/external

+    4. Build the NxWidgets library

+       $ cd ~/nuttx/trunk/NxWidgets/libnxwidgets
+       $ make TOPDIR=~/nuttx/trunk/nuttx
+       ...

+    5. Build the NxWM library

+       $ cd ~/nuttx/trunk/NxWidgets/nxwm
+       $ make TOPDIR=~//nuttx/trunk/nuttx
+       ...

+    6. Built NuttX with the installed unit test as the application

+       $ cd ~/nuttx/trunk/nuttx
+       $ make